-Limits Help Kids To Learn To Manage Their Own Screen Time
+A Benefit of Limits Is That It Helps Kids Learn To Manage Their Own Screen Time

 If your child understands that they can have a max of one hour on weekdays and a max of three hours on weekends, for example, they will learn to manage their time better naturally.
 Children need a schedule, even over the summer, it helps them establish routine and learn to manage their time.
 (See my printable after school schedule and summer schedule.)

-You can create sessions for your child where they can have their tech out and with them as well as screen time limits.
-So for example, if they know that they can have the iPad between 3-7 but only get one hour of screen time, they can decide when to use the screen time and how to manage it- all at once or with breaks between.
+So for example, if they know that they can have one hour of screen time, they can decide when to use the screen time and how to manage it- all at once or with breaks between.
 This frees you up from them asking if they can watch this or play that for just a little longer.
 They get to decide but they will also know when time is up, it is up.

 Setting limits for children’s screen time is important to do.
-TechDen makes it easy to set limits and create good habits around tech storage and time management.
+I hope these tips for how to reduce screen time for kids are helpful to you.
 All this means more quality family time creating memories together.
 And that is a good thing.
 In fact, it is what life is all about!